Pease Pottage: Commercial activities

 There are a number of commercial activities in the village, including the large car breakers yard on Brighton Road.
 Just south of this was the British Airports Authority Management Centre, the site next occupied by the Crawley Forest School opened on 18 September 2009 by Gloria Hunniford.
 The school was registered as an independent special school and a children's home with Ofsted.
 The registration was for a mixed provision (i.e. boys and girls) with an age range of 7–18 years and caters for 35 residential and 20-day pupils.

 The site is now occupied by the controversial 'Cedars' UK Borders Agency Detention Centre, housing families temporarily before deportation.
 This was opened as a response to objections to children being held at the Yarl's Wood detention centre.
-Dr. Barnados children's charity have also become involved with the centre, leading to criticism of the charity.

 There are also large warehouses next to the old crossroads, and two small industrial parks – one between Brighton Road and the A23, and the other along Parish Lane.
 Finally there are some units at the golf driving range on the west of the village and the old Met Office site next door (which is strictly in Colgate).